-- Formal terms of reference are established and approved for each committee of the board. - The committees' terms of reference are reviewed once a year. - The committees are appropriately constituted with due regard to the skills, knowledge and experience required by each committee to execute its duties effectively. - Each committee should have a minimum of three members subject to legal provisions, where applicable. - Effective collaboration through cross-membership between committees. - A balanced distribution of power in respect of membership across committees, so that no individual has the ability to dominate decision-making, and no undue reliance is placed on any individual. - The board establishes a framework for the delegation of authority to management to contribute to role clarity and the effective exercise of authority and responsibilities. - Executive and senior management should be invited to attend committee meetings either by standing invitation or on an ad-hoc basis to provide pertinent information and insights in their areas of responsibility. - Every member of the board is entitled to attend any committee meeting as an observer.
+- a) Formal terms of reference are established and approved for each committee of the board. - b) The committees' terms of reference are reviewed once a year. - c) The committees are appropriately constituted with due regard to the skills, knowledge and experience required by each committee to execute its duties effectively. - d) Each committee should have a minimum of three members subject to legal provisions, where applicable. - e) Effective collaboration through cross-membership between committees. - f) A balanced distribution of power in respect of membership across committees, so that no individual can dominate decision-making, and no undue reliance is placed on any individual. - g) The board establishes a framework for the delegation of authority to management to contribute to role clarity and the effective exercise of authority and responsibilities. - h) Executive and senior management should be invited to attend committee meetings either by standing invitation or on an ad-hoc basis to provide pertinent information and insights in their areas of responsibility. - i) Every member of the board is entitled to attend any committee meeting as an observer.

-8. MEETING PROCEDURES
+8. Meeting procedures